HCL-TECH-SOFTWARE/hcl-workload-automation-docker-compose/readmes/readme_DYNAMIC_AGENT.md

 ## Supported tags
-- 9.5.0.03.20210326
+- 9.5.0.04.20210709
 - 9.5.0.02.20200727 (only for distributed)

  ## Supported platforms
- The supported operating systems are: Windows, Linux Intel based 64-bit, and Linux on Z.
+ The supported operating systems are: Windows, Linux intel based 64-bit, and Linux on Z.